 But, hang on a minute.
 Aren’t people who learn on the job usually called apprentices or interns?
 Aren’t they paid a pittance on account of their lack of experience?
 And aren’t leaders paid a fortune because they are supposed to know how to do the job?
 When it’s proved they don’t, aren’t they supposed to step aside to make way for those that might?
 And what’s all this about hindsight?
 Aren’t leaders supposed to have FORESIGHT for chrissakes?

-If Darwin was right, and survival of the fittest is the name of the game, then a civilization that prefers shameless incompetence to charisma, is a civilization destined to fail.
+If Darwin was right, and survival of the fittest is the name of the game, then a civilization that rewards the shamelessly incompetent and punishes the competent is a civilization that’s destined for extinction.